What is a Landing Page for Plumbers?

 - Visual Appeal: A well-designed and visually engaging web page

 Landing page optimization goes hand and hand with conversion rate optimization.
-You can launch the most detailed PPC campaign and target the perfect keywords, but if users lose interest after clicking the ad, it will all be for nothing.
-Since ads cost per click, maximizing each clicks’ lifetime value is critical to producing a positive return on investment in 2022.
+You can launch the most detailed PPC campaign and target the perfect keywords, but it will all be for nothing if users lose interest after clicking the ad.
+Since ads cost per click, maximizing each click’s lifetime value is critical to producing a positive return on investment in 2022.

 Landing Page Optimization in 2022